-- 1. basic demographic information on respondents to be used as covariates in analyses; - 2. new, emerging, or supplemental content proposed by NCHS, other units within CDC, and other federal agencies; - 3. questions used for calibrating the survey weights, or adjusting the weights to increase precision; and - 4. additional content selected by NCHS to evaluate against relevant benchmarks which provides an assessment of how well the weighting scheme performed.
+- 1. basic demographic information on respondents to be used as covariates in analyses; - 2. new, emerging, or supplemental content proposed by NCHS, other units within CDC, and other federal agencies; - 3. questions used for calibrating the survey weights, or adjusting the weights to increase precision; and - 4. additional content selected by NCHS to evaluate against relevant benchmarks, which provides an assessment of how well the weighting scheme performed.

 Component 1 contains questions about demographic characteristics.
 Both AmeriSpeak and KnowledgePanel have existing, previously collected, demographic data for each panel member.
 These data are collected periodically from each panel member during their panel tenure, and therefore prior to the completion of the RSS questionnaire.
-These "profile" variables include sex, race, education, and other characteristics.
-Profile variables differ slightly between the two panel providers and are harmonized when combined for RSS.
+These panel "profile" variables include sex, race, education, and other characteristics.
+Profile variables differ slightly between the two panel providers and are harmonized when combined for RSS data.
 Some demographic variables for component 1 come directly from an RSS questionnaire, while others come indirectly from the data respondents provide when initially joining the individual panels and periodically throughout their panel tenure.

 Component 2 provides relevant, timely data on new, emerging, and priority health topics that are fit for use for decision making.
-Prior to each round of the RSS, CDC divisions and other HHS agencies are invited to propose topics and questions to be added to that round.
+Prior to each round of RSS, CDC divisions and other HHS agencies are invited to propose topics and questions to be added to that round.
 Sponsored topic areas must be consistent with at least one of the four RSS topic criteria:

-- 1. Time-sensitive data needs - 2.
-Public health attitudes and behaviors (e.g., opinions, beliefs, stated preferences, and hypotheticals) - 3.
-Developmental work to improve concept measurement/questionnaire design - 4.
-Methodological studies to compare, test, and develop approaches to data collection and analysis
+- Time-sensitive data needs - Public health attitudes and behaviors (e.g., opinions, beliefs, stated preferences, and hypotheticals) - Developmental work to improve concept measurement/questionnaire design - Methodological studies to compare, test, and develop approaches to data collection and analysis

-Component 3 calibration questions are used for calibration of RSS weights, to improve the precision of the resulting estimates, and come from the NHIS, the American Community Survey (ACS), and other large federal surveys.
+Component 3 includes questions that are used for calibration of RSS weights to improve the precision of the resulting estimates and come from the NHIS, the American Community Survey (ACS), and other large federal surveys.
 RSS survey weights are calibrated so that the weighted distributions of calibration variables align with the source survey(s).
-In addition, new content may be added to both NHIS and a Rapid Surveys questionnaire to evaluate its utility for calibration.
-Information about RSS-1 weight calibration can be found in Section 3.4.
+In addition, new content may be added to both NHIS and an RSS questionnaire to evaluate its utility for calibration.
+Information about RSS-2 weight calibration can be found in Section 3.4.

 Component 4 includes questions specifically used for benchmarking, evaluating, and communicating the utility of health estimates collected via RSS.
 Over time, the benchmarks may also be helpful in evaluating estimates from other available online panels.
 These questions come from NHIS or other surveys that have relatively stable estimates with known quality.
-Once RSS data are weighted and calibrated to NHIS data, the RSS data are compared with the benchmark data to evaluate the quality of the estimates.
-See Section 2.1 for information about RSS-1 benchmarking.
+Once RSS data are weighted and calibrated to NHIS data, they are compared with the benchmark data to evaluate the quality of the estimates.
+See Section 2.1 for information about RSS-2 benchmarking.

-Each round of RSS will emphasize different topics, and the content of each component will vary.
+Each round of RSS data collection will emphasize different topics, and the content of each component will vary.
 Component 3 calibration questions will be relatively consistent across rounds, although they may change based on the results of methodological evaluations.
-Additionally, paradata are collected about the survey mode (web or phone), length of time taken in each section, whether the data came from AmeriSpeak or KnowledgePanel, and other data collection information.
-More information about the RSS-1 components can be found in Section 2.
-For details on the RSS-1 questionnaire, please see https://www.cdc.gov/nchs/data/rss/guestionnaire.pdf.
+Additionally, data (known as paradata) are collected about the survey mode (web or phone), length of time taken to complete the full questionnaire and timing of each section, whether the data came from AmeriSpeak or KnowledgePanel, and other data collection information.
+More information about the RSS-2 components can be found in Section 2.
+For details on the RSS-2 questionnaire, please see www.cdc.gov/nchs/data/rss/round2/questionnaire.pdf.